sxudan/react-native-video360/README.md

 ```

 ## Note
-If you want to run it on simulator or vise-versa
+If you want to run it on simulator

 Go to node_modules/react-native-video360/react-native-video360.podspec and update as below

-Simulator
+For Simulator
 ```
 # dev simulator
 s.ios.vendored_frameworks = 'Frameworks/SGPlayer.framework','Frameworks/SGPlatform.framework'